micmejia/bible-dump/AMPC/Ephesians/Eph 4.md

-So then, we may no longer be children, tossed [like ships] to and fro between chance gusts of teaching _and_ wavering with every changing wind of doctrine, [the prey of] the cunning _and_ cleverness of [^c]unscrupulous men, [gamblers engaged] in every shifting form of trickery in inventing errors to mislead.
+So then, we may no longer be children, tossed [like ships] to and fro between chance gusts of teaching _and_ wavering with every changing wind of doctrine, [the prey of] the cunning _and_ cleverness of unscrupulous men, [gamblers engaged] in every shifting form of trickery in inventing errors to mislead.